lucyyu24/lucyyu24.github.io/_posts/2023-01-03-hungry-ghost.markdown

 I remember going for long walks along this river in Frogtown with nothing but these questions burning a hole through my chest.
 With no one around to distract me these questions hammered at me day and night, ruthlessly.

-After a really gueling walk one night I just started humming to myself and the tune for this song came out, alongside the words: "you're a hungry ghost."
+After a really gueling walk one night I just started humming to myself and the tune for this song came out, with the words: "you're a hungry ghost."

 <br />
 <div align="center"> ∞ </div>